-Jill Quick originally wrote this advisory for our blog on July 6th 2016 based on a briefing with Google.
-We're now featuring it again since Google recently featured the announcement afresh in their update newslettter and on their Analytics blog.
+Jill Quick originally wrote this advisory for our blog in July 6th 2016 based on a briefing with Google.

-Google have just launched a new string to their analytics learning bow.
+A while back Google launched a new string to their analytics learning bow.
 A fully functioning Google Analytics account that anyone with a Google account can access.
-This is going to be a wonderful education tool for any marketer, or business owner, who wants a better understanding of how to use Google Analytics.
+This is a wonderful education tool for any marketer, or business owner, who wants a better understanding of how to use Google Analytics.

 You can see traffic source data.
 How are their visitors getting there?
 Organic, paid, display etc

 When you understand how they found you, what did they do when they were on your site?
 You can use the demo account to look at Content data.
 What information to they look at, what pages do they visit, do they interact with content etc.?

 Do people buy from them?
 Look at the conversions, dive into their goals, e-commerce transactions.

 All sounds good?
 I think it gets better.
 The demo account allows you to view the Admin section, so you can see under the car bonnet so to speak.